-Multi- Method Approach: In order to obtain as complete a picture as possible of the job a range of data gathering methods were used including focus groups and interviews with staff at each academic level across the University and with senior university personnel.
+Multi- Method Approach: In order to obtain as complete a picture as possible of the job a range of data gathering methods were used including focus groups and interviews with staff at each academic level and senior university personnel.

-Future focus: In order to ensure the finding of the study would remain valid for a significant period of time every effort was made to collect information on how the Lecturer role would change in the future and to integrate this into the final framework.
+Future focus: In order to ensure the finding of the study would remain valid for a significant period of time every effort was made to collect information on how the Senior Lecturer role would change in the future and to integrate this into the final framework.